ocaml-ppx/ppxlib/README.md

 to the parsetree of an about-to-be-released stable compiler version, we create a work-space with all opam PPXs and send patch PRs to the ones we break.
 However, for `trunk` we wouldn't do such an effort.

-## Incompatibility with stable compiler versions

-This branch is incompatible with stable compiler versions.
-The reason for that is that Ppxlib has different input modes.
-One possibility is to receive a marchalled parsetree.
-Marshalled parsetrees contain meta-data reflecting the parsetree version they correspond to.
-That meta-data is called the parsetree magic number.
-The magic number needs to be unique among supported parsetree versions to have meaning.
-The compiler bumps the magic number at the very end of a release cycle.
-Before, the `trunk` magic number coincides with the magic number of the last stable parsetree.
-Therefore it's impossible for Ppxlib to support both the latest stable parsetree and the `trunk` parsetree at the same time.